Shivaay

-Shivaay is a 2016 Indian Hindi-language action thriller film directed and produced by Ajay Devgn under his banner Ajay Devgn FFilms.
-The story and screenplay are written by Sandeep Shrivastava and the film stars Ajay Devgn in the lead titular role along with debutante actresses Sayyeshaa, Abigail Eames and Erika Kaar in lead roles.
+Shivaay is a 2016 Indian Hindi-language action thriller film directed and produced by Ajay Devgn under his banner Ajay Devgn Films from a story written by Sandeep Shrivastava.
+The film stars Ajay Devgn in the title role along with debutante actresses Sayyeshaa, Abigail Eames and Erika Kaar in lead roles.
 Mithoon composed the film's score and soundtrack.
 British band The Vamps and composer Jasleen Royal also contributed to the music.
-This movie was heavily inspired from the 2008 French-American movie Taken and is a loose adaptation of this movie.

 Shivaay was released on 28 October 2016 on the Diwali weekend.
 It ran for more than 50 days at the box office.
 It won the 64th National Film Award for Best Special Effects in 2017.
-It was screened at the 2017 Shanghai International Film Festival on 17 June 2017.
+The film was screened at the 2017 Shanghai International Film Festival on 17 June 2017.